 Affordable Mallorca Top Tip: If you’re after a personalised tour, check out companies such as Mallorca Culinary Tours and Mallorca Wine Tours.
 Both have excellent rating online and offer tours for groups throughout the year.

 8. Beaches #

 Finally, no more packing in like sardines.
 Tourists are no longer pouring into the island and the locals should be wearing their winter jackets by now, but not us expats!
 This is our time to shine and our chance to enjoy the islands most beautiful beaches with plenty of room to starfish in the sand.

-AM Tip for dog owners: Typically, by November you can bring your pup with you to the beaches again as well!
+Affordable Mallorca Tip for Dog Owners: Typically, by November you can bring your pup with you to the beaches again as well!
 Always remember to clean up!
-If you lose your dog, go to the local police department in the Ajuntament.
-If you find a dog, please do the same.
-Recently, I found two dogs.
-Fortunately, the town hall's local veterinarian came to scan the microchips.

 By the end of summer, the flora and fauna are exhausted from being subjected to such high temperatures and such little rain.
 Come autumn the trees are finally starting to regenerate into a luscious green again.
 Not to mention the sunsets.
 With summer the night skies are often so clear it leaves nothing for the sun to decorate.
 During fall however, weather comes in and so do the clouds giving the sun a real canvas.